gouravkhanna03/sql_library_case_study/README.md

 ```

 **Q9.
 Identify the Top 3 Most Loyal Members".
-Define loyalty as members who:
+Define loyalty as members who: <br>
-Have borrowed the highest total number of books in the last 12 months.
+Have borrowed the highest total number of books in the last 12 months. <br>
-Have zero unpaid fines (fine = 0 or NULL in all book_loans).
+Have zero unpaid fines (fine = 0 or NULL in all book_loans). <br>
 Sort by total_books_borrowed in descending order and limit to 3.**

 ```sql